Nazareth Saavedra, Administrative + Grants Manager

 Johanna De Los Santos, Founder + Director

 Johanna De Los Santos serves as Bembé’s Founding Director.
 She has dedicated over 30 years toward the integration of Caribbean Studies and the creative arts to advance community and personal development throughout the U.S. and the Caribbean.
 Johanna has served as Executive Director and Executive Board Member for various community-based non-profits, including Bembé, Art Start, and FAHM since 2007, and spent years prior as a documentary film producer in New York, including her role as Director of Community + Corporate Partnerships for the New York International Latino Film Festival (NYC).
 Johanna’s work has always centered on the cultural arts within theories and praxis of social movements.
-A Milwaukee native who has been living and working between Milwaukee, Puerto Rico and New York since 1998, she holds a Master of Arts in Latin American & Caribbean Studios from New York University and a Bachelor of Arts in International Relations /Latin American Studios from UW-Milwaukee, with resident studies at La Universidad Interamericana de Puerto Rico - San German, Universidad de la Habana (Cuba) and Florida International University’s Haitian Studies Institute (Miami).
+A Milwaukee native who has been living and working between Milwaukee, Puerto Rico and New York since 1998, she holds a Master of Arts in Latin American & Caribbean Studies from New York University and a Bachelor of Arts in International Relations /Latin American Studies from UW-Milwaukee, with resident studies at La Universidad Interamericana de Puerto Rico - San German, Universidad de la Habana (Cuba) and Florida International University’s Haitian Studies Institute (Miami).
 Johanna is the parent of two Bembé youth.

 Imani Jalil, Program Director + Dance Director